elysia090/Lab/docs/StoryD.md

 4.3 Offline requirement
 4.3.1 The process MUST run offline (no mandatory external network calls).
 4.3.2 UI assets MUST NOT require external CDNs for correctness.

-4.4 Data-dir locking (required)
-4.4.1 The server MUST prevent multiple concurrent writer processes from operating on the same data-dir.
-4.4.2 On startup, serve MUST acquire an exclusive data-dir lock before opening meta.db for writes or mutating objects/.
-4.4.3 The lock MUST be held for the lifetime of the process.
-4.4.4 If the lock cannot be acquired, serve MUST fail fast with a clear error and MUST NOT partially start.
-4.4.5 export MAY acquire a shared lock; import/pack/rebalance MUST acquire an exclusive lock.
-4.4.6 Implementations SHOULD use an OS-level advisory lock (e.g., flock) on a lock file under data-dir.
-4.4.7 Lock metadata MAY be written for observability, but MUST NOT affect any content IDs or deterministic exports.
 	5. Storage Layout
 5.1 data-dir contents
 5.1.1 data-dir MUST contain: